Contents

 The supplier ASN contains delivery information.
 The information includes the carrier name, tracking number, quantity, and the item’s details of what was shipped.

-You can then use that information to effectively track purchase orders through the shipment process.
+You can then use that information to track purchase orders through the shipment process effectively.

-Some vendors email this information to the buyer, and some vendors can electronically send the shipping details to a purchasing system.
+Some vendors email this information to the buyer; others can electronically send the shipping details to a purchasing system.

 Here is how you can track shipping information in a purchasing system.